curl/everything-curl/usingcurl-returns.md

  51. The server's SSL/TLS certificate or SSH fingerprint failed verification. curl can then not be sure of the server being who it claims to be.
-See the [using TLS with curl] (usingcurl-tls.md) section for more TLS details and [using SCP and SFTP with curl](usingcurl-scpsftp.md) for more SSH specific details.
+See the [using TLS with curl](usingcurl-tls.md) section for more TLS details and [using SCP and SFTP with curl](usingcurl-scpsftp.md) for more SSH specific details.